 It is true that all medical procedures have some degree of risk.
 The amount of risk depends on the type of diagnostic or surgical procedure being performed and the medical condition of the patient.
 Generally, risk is lowest in healthy animals undergoing uncomplicated procedures.
 Anesthetic risk can be reduced through preoperative planning, vigilant patient monitoring, and experience.
 We encourage owners to discuss any specific concerns they may have regarding patient anesthesia with their VH veterinarian.

-What is the American College of Veterinary Anesthesiologist (ACVA)?
+What is the American College of Veterinary Anesthesia and Analgesia (ACVAA)?

-The ACVA is the anesthesiology specialty board of the American Veterinary Medical Association.
-The ACVA sets the standards for advanced professionalism in anesthesiology for the veterinary profession.
-Only veterinarians who have successfully completed the certification and testing requirements of the ACVA are called Diplomates of the American College of Veterinary Anesthesiologists and have earned the right to be called specialists in veterinary anesthesiology.
+The ACVAA is the anesthesiology specialty board of the American Veterinary Medical Association.
+The ACVAA sets the standards for advanced professionalism in anesthesiology for the veterinary profession.
+Only veterinarians who have successfully completed the certification and testing requirements of the ACVAA are called Diplomates of the American College of Veterinary Anesthesia and Analgesia and have earned the right to be called specialists in veterinary anesthesiology.